tcoatswo/the_deathstar/README.md

 *Requirements*
 - [Docker ](https://github.com/docker "Docker")is installed on your system
-- Whatever your scanning/tools you use and scripts are placed in a Docker template.
+- Whatever scanning/tools you use and scripts are placed in a Docker template.

 *Usage*
 -----------